TPAFS/transparency-data/README.md

 ## Contributing

-We welcome contributions from all.
-We'll be providing templates for submitting issues and PRs soon, and in the meantime welcome feedback and discussion of any form.
+We welcome contributions from all, and feedback and discussion of any form.

-Contact info@persius.org for private correspondence.
+Please see `.github/CONTRIBUTING.md` for more information about how to contribute to this project, or head to the github **Discussions** tab to join or start a conversation.

+## Contact
+Feel free to reach out to community members, maintainers, or contributors via our discussions space with questions or comments.
+Contact info@persius.org for private correspondence if that is needed for any reason.